Rvraju2002/woocommerce/README.md

 step5:In Browser localhost>wordpress>wp-admin

+Step6:database name give the created database name

 steps6:give the all details .

 Step7.download the code from this repostory and deploy code in eclipse

 Step8.Add the testng plugin in eclipse

-Step9:in file src>main>woocommerce> the url of your worpress url
+Step9:in file src>main>woocommerce> loginpage->change the url and paste the your url of wordpress-admin

 Step10:Run the testng.xml file using testng plugin.